 The Neil Armstrong Space Exploration Gallery, presented by the Harold C. Schott Foundation, is a permanent exhibit celebrating the legacy of the Apollo 11 mission and the future of space exploration.
 The gallery is centered around a 360-degree immersive theater experience and features four unique artifacts from the Apollo 11 mission plus interactive stations where you can drive a Mars rover, design your own space mission and train to be an astronaut.

-Ride in a replica of the Wright B Flyer - America's first factory-built airplane or meet the legends that shaped aviation and space travel at the National Aviation Hall of Fame.
-Reach new heights at National Aviation Heritage Area, an entire corner of South West Ohio that celebrates Ohio's influence and legacy in flight.
+Ride in a replica of the Wright B Flyer, America's first factory-built airplane, or meet the legends that shaped aviation and space travel at the National Aviation Hall of Fame.
+Reach new heights in the National Aviation Heritage Area, an entire corner of Southwest Ohio that celebrates Ohio's influence and legacy in flight.

-Head to the National Museum of the United States Air Force - the oldest military aviation museum featuring more than 360 aerospace vehicles and missiles.
-Be sure to check out the Space Gallery, where you can walk through a full-size representation of a NASA space shuttle payload bay with views of a Teal Ruby satellite and a look into the flight deck!
+Head to the National Museum of the United States Air Force - the largest military aviation museum in the world - featuring more than 360 aerospace vehicles and missiles.
+Be sure to check out the Space Gallery where you can walk through a full-sized representation of a NASA space shuttle payload bay with views of a Teal Ruby satellite and a look into the flight deck!

-Next up: the Armstrong Air and Space Museum in Wapokeneta.
-This museum is rich in aeronautical history and showcases Ohio's contribution to space exploration.
-See a moon rock, two full-sized aircraft flown by Ohio-native, Neil Armstrong, authentic space suits and more.
-Kids will love walking through the infinity room which gives an idea into what being in space might actually look like.
+This Wapakoneta museum is rich in aeronautical history and showcases Ohio's contribution to space exploration.
+See a moon rock, two full-sized aircraft flown by Ohio-native Neil Armstrong, authentic space suits and more.
+Kids will love walking through the infinity room which gives an idea of what being in space might actually look like.